-Joint Trainings with CPG: Although the instructions described above have not been released, the Committee feels that it would be helpful to start gathering information for the next comprehensive plan and the FY22 How To Best Meet the Need process by co-hosting joint trainings with members of the Community Planning Group (CPG) and the Planning Council.
+Joint Trainings with CPG: Although the instructions for the next EHE or Comprehensive Plans described above have not been released, the Committee feels that it would be helpful to start gathering information for the next comprehensive planning and the FY22 How To Best Meet the Need processes by co-hosting J:\Council\2021 Agendas & Minutes\Minutes 03-11-21.docx Page 2 of 6 joint trainings with members of the Houston Prevention Community Planning Group (CPG), the Ryan White Planning Council and others.
 Trainings will be organized around the four pillars of the Ending the HIV Epidemic initiative and will 1.) review services that address each pillar, 2.) review data available about the services, 3.) ask a panel of front line workers if there are gaps in services, if the services can be improved and if the services interface effectively.
 Soon, detailed information about the trainings will be announced.
 All are welcome and encouraged to attend the trainings.